sschmutz/should-i-vote/README.md

 ![](screenshot.png)

 ## Introduction
-The next vote in Switzerland is up on 25.
-November 2018.
+The next vote in Switzerland is up on 10.
+Frebruary 2019.
 Now the question, should I go through everything and actually vote?
 This app helps you decide.